Dealermade/postgresql-async/README.markdown

 The basic numbers, JodaTime date, time, timestamp objects, strings and arrays of these objects are all valid values as prepared statement parameters and they will be encoded to their respective database types.
 Remember that not all databases are created equal, so not every type will work or might work in unexpected ways.
-For instance, MySQL doesn't have array types, so, if you send an array or collection to MySQL it won't work.

 Remember that parameters are positional.
 The order they show up at query should be the same as the one in the array or sequence given to the method call.